Decomposable and essentially univariate mass-action systems: Extensions of the deficiency one theorem: Network decomposition

 In order to decompose the right-hand side of the ODE of a mass-action system,

 we proceed in three steps.

 (i) We assume that the edge set is partitioned into $\ell$ disjoint subsets, $E = E^1 \dot\cup \cdots \dot\cup E^\ell$.
 (For the moment, the partition is arbitrary.
 In Subsection~\ref{sec:indep}, it will arise from writing the kernel of $N = Y I_E$ as a direct product.)
 The partition induces the subgraphs $G^j = (V^j,E^j)$, $j = 1, \ldots, \ell$, with vertex sets $V^j$, source vertex sets $V_s^j$, and non-source vertex sets $V_\textit{ns}^j$.
 Note that the vertex sets need not be disjoint.
-Further note that $t_j = t'_j + |V_\textit{ns}|$, where $t_j$ denotes the number of terminal strong components (of the subgraph $G^j$) and $t'_j$ denotes the number of terminal strong components that are not singletons (consisting of one non-source vertex).
-The subgraph $G^j$ has incidence matrix and source matrices
+Further note that \blue{absorbing strong components are either non-source vertices or non-singleton strong components.
+Let} $t_j$ denote the number of \blue{absorbing} strong components (of the subgraph $G^j$) and $t'_j$ denote the number of \blue{non-singleton absorbing} strong components.
+Clearly, $t_j = t'_j + |V^j_\textit{ns}|$.
+The subgraph $G^j$ has incidence and source matrices

 The corresponding subnetwork $(G^j,y^j)$ has complex matrix $Y^j \in \R^{n \times V^j}$ and source complex matrix $Y_s^j \in \R^{n \times V_s^j}$.
 (All matrices for a subgraph are submatrices of the corresponding matrices for the full graph.)
 Clearly,